jeeb/avisynth/distrib/Readme/readme_history.txt

 - Fix: ConvertToYUY2() error message for non-8 bit sources.
 - Fix: Y32 source to 32 bit 420,422,444 (introduced in big the zero-chroma-center transition)
 - Fix: ShowY, ShowU, ShowV crash for YUV (non-YUVA) sources
+- Speedup: ConvertToY12/16... for RGB or YUY2 sources where 4:4:4 or YV16 intermediate clip was used internally (~1.5-2x speed)

 20180702 r2728
 --------------